 Lorna Prado Scott, CIS Board member and former Board Chair, describes how we are: ‘identifying tangible ways to lead international education communities in defining and improving your ability to develop global citizenship, an essential element of education, now more than ever.
 We are preserving foundational work in the development of intercultural competence while addressing difference more specifically.’

-- New Global Citizenship Workshops Advancing global citizenship and intercultural learning
+- The CIS model for global citizenship and intercultural learning

 - Unpacking a model of global citizenship and intercultural understanding for our sustainability and well-being

 - Diversity, equity, inclusion, and languages: What are the connections?